 Adequate illumination and ventilation shall be provided in all areas where painting operations are in progress.
 Forced air ventilation shall be supplied to tank interior for a continuous period until at least 48 hours after the final coat has been applied and must be continuous while work is being carried out within the tank interior.
-Ventilation, at a minimum, shall be in accordance with AWWA D102-17 and Confined Space Regulations (O. Reg.
-632/05) to achieve acceptable atmospheric levels.
+Ventilation, at a minimum, shall be in accordance with AWWA D102 and Confined Space Regulations (O. Reg.
+632) to achieve acceptable atmospheric levels.
 If supplemental heating or dehumidification is required to aid in curing the coatings, the Contractor shall furnish and operate the equipment at its own expense as necessary and required to assist in the curing of the coatings.

 In addition to any air monitoring requirements of the MECP and the OHSA, the Consultant may determine that additional air monitoring is required to ensure that air quality in other parts of the structure is within acceptable levels.
-At the Consultant's request, the Contractor shall provide additional air monitoring equipment and services as necessary, and at its own expense, to verify acceptability of the air quality within the tank.
+At the Consultant's request, the Contractor shall provide additional air monitoring equipment and services as necessary, and at the Contractor’s expense, to verify acceptability of the air quality within the tank.

-Containment Structure: Containment systems and structures shall be in accordance with Section 02137 - Lead Paint Removal and Management.

 All waste materials resulting from abrasive blast cleaning and coating removal operations shall be cleaned up by vacuuming.
 Sweeping, shoveling, or other mechanical means to remove the waste materials will not be allowed.

-The Contractor shall ensure that the containment, collection and storage of waste materials is done in strict accordance with all current federal, provincial, and local regulations with respect to waste handling and disposal.
+The Contractor shall ensure that the containment, collection and storage of waste materials is done in strict accordance with all current federal, provincial, and local regulations with respect to waste handling and disposal, including but not limited to, the Environmental Protection Act, RSO 1990 and its regulations.

 When abrasive blast cleaning is used, the Contractor shall consider all areas which are subject to any abrasive blast cleaning to be of a containment nature, and which shall be subject to all health and safety standards and practices set forth by any and all federal, provincial, and local agencies, authorities, departments, or governing body involved.